pfenninglab/halLiftover-postprocessing/README.md

 * Python version 3.7 (https://www.python.org/downloads/release/python-371/)
 * Python libraries `matplotlib` and `numpy`
 	* matplotlib (https://matplotlib.org/downloads.html)
+		* HALPER has been tested using matplotlib version 2.2.3
 	* numpy (http://www.numpy.org/)
+		* HALPER has been tested using numpy versions 1.16.4 and 1.16.6

 ## Tips for Installing the HAL Format API